m3rcer/m3rcer.github.io/permalinks/Nexpose/NexposeSession.md

 ## To automate sending commands and receiving responses from Nexpose, we’ll create a session with the NexposeSession class and execute API commands.

-* We implement the IDisposable interface when the currently instantiated class in the using statement is disposed during garbage collection.
+* We implement the `IDisposable` interface when the currently instantiated class in the using statement is disposed during garbage collection.

-* Nexpose "multipart/mixed" responses always use the string "--AxB9s13299asdjvbA" to seperate HTTP params.
+* Nexpose `multipart/mixed` responses always use the string `--AxB9s13299asdjvbA` to seperate HTTP params.

-* The LogOut() method tests whether we’re authenticated with the Nexpose server.
+* The `LogOut()` method tests whether we’re authenticated with the Nexpose server.

-* The NexposeAPIVersion() method finds the API version. (version 1.1 by default, current version 3.0)
+* The `NexposeAPIVersion()` method finds the API version. (version 1.1 by default, current version 3.0)

 ### Code: